pivotal/docs-tap/aws-services/uninstall-aws-services.hbs.md

 ## <a id="prepare-infra"></a> Step 1: Prepare your infrastructure

-Before uninstalling the package, you must decide whether to keep or delete the existing resources that have been claimed.
+Before uninstalling the package, you must decide whether to retain or delete the existing resources that have been claimed.

 Failing to follow one of the following procedures for all of your resources leaves your Tanzu Application Platform in a state that might prevent you from reinstalling the AWS Services package in the future.

-### <a id="keep-resources"></a> Keep resources
+### <a id="retain-resources"></a> Retain resources

 If you want to keep a resource: